Our Services

 Helpful Resources

-They may help people with treatment-resistant or severe depression, and postpartum depression, but can require supervised dosing and have important safety considerations.
-There are several factors to consider.
-See below to understand more, including candidacy, side effects, monitoring needs, clinical trial access, and the questions to ask your doctor that could shape your next steps.
+These therapies may benefit people with treatment-resistant depression, severe depression, or postpartum depression, but many require supervised dosing and carry important safety considerations.
+Key factors include candidacy, side effects, monitoring requirements, and clinical trial access.

 If you've ever started an antidepressant and been told to "wait 4 to 6 weeks," you know how hard that can feel.
 When you're struggling with depression, a month can feel like a year.